The Closest Islands To Santorini, Greece

 The apartments feature a comfy kitchenette and dining area and balconies with beautiful views of the pool or the sea.
 Inside the property, there is also a sun terrace and poolside bar.
 The property even offers a shuttle service to the port while there is a 24-hour public bus service in the immediate area that connects Artemoula’s Studios with some of Mykonos’ most beautiful beaches.

-Another island known as a “party destination,” Ios attracts lots of young travelers every year.
-However, Ios is a fantastic place to visit in Greece, not far from Santorini, offering more affordable prices than Mykonos, and — truth to be told — caters to all kinds of visitors, even those who are not interested in clubbing.
+Another island known as a “party destination,” Ios attracts many young travelers yearly.
+However, Ios is a fantastic place to visit in Greece, as is the nearest island to Santorini.
+Offering more affordable prices than Mykonos, and — truth to be told — Ios caters to all kinds of visitors, even those who are not interested in clubbing.

 How Far Is Ios From Santorini